ali-ehmed/AHMED_20230123/README.md

 ### Pre-requisites

+- ffmpeg tool
-- FFMPEG: This application capture previews from uploaded videos using ffmpeg tool.
-Install ffmpeg via `brew install ffmpeg` otherwise there might be some errors in displaying video thumbnails.
+  - This application capture previews from uploaded videos using ffmpeg tool.
+  - Install ffmpeg via `brew install ffmpeg`
+  - Make sure `ffmpeg` command is executable in your shell
+- imagemagic tool
-- Image Magic: Videos have previewable thumbnails in different sizes that are generated using image-magic tool.
-Install image magic via `brew install imagemagick`.
+  - Videos have previewable thumbnails in different sizes that are generated using image-magic tool.
+  - Install image magic via `brew install imagemagick`.
 - Ruby 3.0.3
 - Rails: 7.0.4.1
 - PostgreSQL 14.6